Joren1996/PCR-GLOBWB_model/model/README.md

 - `runRichards()`\
    Runs the actual model.
-   - In the section *CONVERSION*, the relevant input is converted to numpy.
+   - In the section *CONVERSION*, the relevant input is converted to *numpy*.
    - *INITIALISATION*: Data is flattened, empty arrays are defined.
 Some cells in the model have nan values, since they might fall outside the basin.
 The model does not work if these are incorporated.
 Therefore, `nanindexUpp` is defined to eliminated these.
 However, the main model still uses these cells and therefore `nanindex` is used to insert nanvalues in these cells in the *POSTPROCESSING* section.
    - *RUN THE MODEL*: The actual model is run and it exists of two loops: one for the energy balance (predefined to run in steps of 3 hours) and one for the Richards model in larger timesteps.
-More details on how the energy balance, richards model and temperature equations work in their specific sections.
+More details on how the energy balance, Richards model and soil heat function work in their specific sections.
    - *POSTPROCESSING*: The water balance is closed by computing the outgoing percolation.
 Note that it is first negative, since that is how the model is defined, but later made positive for the PCR-GlobWB model.
 Futhermore, NaN-values are inserted, the arrays are shaped into the proper dimensions and sizes.
 In the end, relevant variables are coupled to the landCover object and send to the main model.
+   - In the section *CONVERSION TO PCRASTER*, the relevant output is converted to *pcraster*.

 The smaller functions will be explained in the sections on the Richards model, heat function and energy balance.

 **Wishlist:**

-- Make the model usable for the 3 layer configuration.
+- Make the model usable for the 3 layer configuration in PCR-GlobWB.
 - Make the multiple layers completely flexible (so that the boundaries of the cells do not have to be included in the *ini*-file).

 ### Unsaturated Zone: Richards Model